 Diarrhoea and an altered bowel habit can occur due to an increased water delivery into the intestine caused by an osmotic effect of some of the FODMAPs.

-The low FODMAP diet involves restricting the intake of FODMAPs for a period of 4 to 8 weeks to resolve symptoms.
-75% of people with IBS get symptom relief after following the low FODMAP diet.
+The low FODMAP diet involves restricting the intake of FODMAPs for a period of 2 to 6 weeks to resolve symptoms.
+50 to 76% of people with IBS get symptom relief after following the low FODMAP diet.

 The low FODMAP diet may sound complicated but I will explain at your consultation and provide you with easy to understand information and guidance.
 I have completed the official 3-day course run by University Kings College London and the online course by Monash University.
 I have also developed the low FODMAP course for the British Dietetic Association so you can be reassured that you are in safe hands.

 After the initial restriction phase, I will explain how you challenge with different FODMAPs to identify your trigger foods and again I will provide you with written information.
 Once you have completed all the reintroductions of the high FODMAP foods, you will be able to reintroduce the foods that you tolerated.